tendermint/tendermint/ansible/README.md

 * install-tendermint - install the tendermint application.
 It can install release packages or custom-compiled binaries.
 * install-basecoin - install the basecoin application.
 It can install release packages or custom-compiled binaries.
 * install-ethermint - install the ethermint application.
 It can install release packages or custom-compiled binaries.
-* cleanupconfig - delete all tendermint configuration and data.
+* cleanupdata - delete tendermint database.
 * config - configure the tendermint application
 * stop - stop an application.
 Requires the `service` parameter set.
 * start - start an application.
 Requires the `service` parameter set.